aribouius/jsonapi-react/README.md

   - A `links` object returned from a successful request, if present.
 - `error: Object | undefined`
   - A request error, if thrown or returned from the server.
+- `errors: Array | undefined`
+  - Validation errors returned from the server.
 - `isLoading: Boolean`
   - Indicates whether the mutation is currently being submitted.
 - `client: ApiClient`